 The waiter will roll his eyes and mutter, “Another brat; another label.”

 “I said I’ll clean your table,” the waiter will fib, wrestling his napkin away from your youngest son.

-You might ask, “If doctors and scientists say it’s a real medical condition, it must be,” but you forget that doctors and scientists have kids too.
+You might say, “If doctors and scientists call it a medical condition, it must be,” but you forget that doctors and scientists have kids too.
 They also would like a ‘condition’ they can blame their terrible parenting on.
 Scientists will now say anything for a buck, especially those who are funded by governments.
 Tens of thousands of cowardly scientists endorsed man-made global warming rather than turn down government grants, so their word is no longer trustworthy.

 Before you marry, sit down and thrash out an agreement with your girlfriend.
 She must agree to be a mother, and her work will include:

 - Feeding, cleaning, and looking after the children